node-formidable/formidable/README.md

 #### `'progress'`

 Emitted after each incoming chunk of data that has been parsed.
-Can be used to roll your own progress bar.
+Can be used to roll your own progress bar. **Warning** Use this only for server side progress bar.
+On the client side better use `XMLHttpRequest` with `xhr.upload.onprogress =`

 ```js
 form.on('progress', (bytesReceived, bytesExpected) => {});